How to Use a Cobra Duct Rodding System – Operating & Safety Instructions

 If, during the feed-in process a blockage or restriction is met then gently re-try by drawing the rod back a metre and reinserting.
 Using a stabbing action or forcing the rod could damage existing equipment in the channel.
 If this fails, try feeding the rod from the other end of the run.
 Once the rod is at a desired position, re-tighten the parking brake with clockwise rotation so the reel will not rotate in the frame.

-Wearing Parts
+Checking Wearing Parts

 As part of your equipment check ensure the following wearing parts are in tolerance before use.